 On the other hand, the Sunnah of the Prophet, and his companions, show that women during the time of the Prophet have traveled without a companion.
-For example, "Ibrahim narrated from his father, that his grandfather narrated that Umar in his last Hajj allowed the wives of the Prophet to perform Hajj and he sent with them Uthman bin Affan and Abdul Rahman bin Auf as escorts121.
-This tradition shows that Aisha and several of the Prophet's wives had traveled from Madinah to Makkah without being accompanied by a mahram.
-"It is based on this incident that the religious scholars and the mujtahid issued a legal ruling regarding a particular issue by taking into consideration the surrounding factors at that time."
-122
+For example, "Ibrahim narrated from his father, shows that Aisha and several of the Prophet's wives had traveled from Madinah to Makkah without being accompanied by a mahram.
+"It is based on this incident that the religious scholars and the mujtahid issued a legal ruling regarding a particular issue by taking into consideration the surrounding factors at that time."103

-Reflections captured during EIP Islamic Scholar's Initiative, March-April 2021.
+101 Reflections captured during EIP Islamic Scholar's Initiative, March-April 2021.